omonimus1/competitive-programming/Lectures/data-structures/Lecture04.md

 ## Math

+### Hottest topics

 1. Greatest Commond Divisor (GCD)
 2. Catalan Numbers
-3. Optimized Prine Testing
-4. Sieve of Eratosthenes: Generating List of Prime Numbers
+3. Prime numbers: Optimized Prime checher, Sieve of Eratosthenes: Generating List of Prime Numbers, Larghest Prime Divisor.
-5. Larghest Prime Divisor
+4. Fibonacci number(base exerices for dynamic programming).

+### Key Concepts

-Numbeer theory: branch of math that studies integers.
+* **Number theory:** branch of math that studies integers.
 A number 'a' is called factor or divisor of a number 'b' if a divides b.
 If a is a facotr of b, we write a|b.

-A number n >1 is  prime if it only positive factors are 1 and n.
+* A number n >1 is  **prime** if it only positive factors are 1 and n.
+* Intersection between two sets: consists of elements that are both in A and B.
+* **Union:** consistes of elements that are in A OR in B.
+* **Complement:** Suppose to have the universal set = {1,2,3,4,5,6,7,8,9,10}, the complement A' of the set A={1,2,3,4,5}, will be {6,7,8,9,10} (The universal set without the elements of our original source set).
+* **Difference:** consts of elements that are in A but not in B and elements that are in B but in A.
+* **Cartesian Product:** In mathematics, specifically set theory, the Cartesian product of two sets A and B, denoted A × B, is the set of all ordered pairs (a, b) where a is in A and b is in B.

+### Fibonacci Numbers

+### Some code example

 An efficient way to check if a number is prie is to check all its factors from 2 to sqrt(n).
 ```
 bool prime(int n)